-6. Documents intended for proceedings before the EPO (Rule 159(1)(b) EPC)
+6. Documents intended for proceedings before the EPO (Rule 159(1)(b) EPC) and response to the written opinion established by the EPO (Rule 161(1) EPC)

 When an application enters the European phase applicants must specify the application documents, as originally filed or as amended, on which the European grant procedure is to be based (Rule 159(1)(b) EPC).
 Section 6 allows them to clarify whether they wish to proceed with